altocodenl/TODIS/readme.md

 A big obstacle to "seeing the entire picture" is that the data of the system is simply never grouped and organized together.
 By creating a single dataspace where all the data is available, we can overcome this obstacle and look at all the data of a system as a coherent whole.

-The [world wide web](https://en.wikipedia.org/wiki/World_Wide_Web) is the best example of an unified dataspace - what makes the web powerful is that it is indeed a single space where all the data is available.
+The [world wide web](https://en.wikipedia.org/wiki/World_Wide_Web) is the best example of an unified dataspace.
+What makes an unified information space powerful is that you can address everything from it.
+This is why the web is powerful, because it is a single dataspace.

 The data "is" in the dataspace only to the extent that it can be accessed and modified through the dataspace.
 You could successfully argue that the actual data really "is" in hard drives and memory chips inside networked computers.
 But that doesn't matter much from an organizational perspective.
 What does matter is whether we can access them in a consistent way through an unified dataspace.
+And that unified dataspace is interconnected.

 In this pillar we will focus on data "at rest" - that is, data that is stored and ready to be accessed, rather than actively flowing between different parts of the system.